sourc3array/genAudio_808TK_SFZ/README.md

 ### Continuous Controller IDs

 The (T) Tight control for the Mid Hat is assigned to the MIDI default for *Foot Pedals*.

-The default CC assignments for all (V) Volume controls correspond to *Undefined* channels in the MIDI specification to minimize potential comflicts within your MIDI setup.
+The default CC assignments for all (V) Volume controls correspond to *Undefined* channels in the MIDI specification to minimize potential comflicts in typical MIDI setups.

-  - 04 - (T) Mid Hat - Tight
+  - 04 - (T) Tight

   - 14 - (V) Kick (SUB)
   - 15 - (V) Kick